UCLA Extension Summer School in collaboration with ASEEDER

 Subjects:

-Introduction to Statistics and Quantitative Methods (4 credits), Applying Economics to Business Decisions (4 credits)
+Introduction to Statistics and Quantitative Methods (4 credits), Applying Economics to Business Decisions (4 credits), Differential and Integral Calculus (4 credits)

 Age: